pingcap/docs-tidb-operator/en/get-started.md

 ### Wait for Pods to restart

-To follow the progress of the cluster as its components are upgraded, execute the following command.
+To follow the progress of the cluster as its components are upgraded, run the following command.
 You should see some Pods transiting to `Terminating` and then back to `ContainerCreating` and then to `Running`.
-Note that the value in the `AGE` pod column to see which pods have restarted.
+Pay attention to the value in the `AGE` pod column to see which pods have restarted.

 {{< copyable "shell-regular" >}}